The children have been developing a wide range of skills through independent learning opportunities in class.

 Other areas of the curriculum

-We have continued to find our about the story of the Nativity and have been practising our songs to help us tell the story.
+We have continued to find our about the story of the Nativity and have been practising some songs to help us tell the story.

 In music we sang songs and played games designed to develop skills of keeping a steady beat.
 We also explored using our voices in different ways.

-In PE we have been focusing on working on stamina and following a circuit of activities.
+In PE we have been focusing on working in teams, sharing resources and following a circuit of activities.

 This week’s homework and other information